 A gentle drink from a garden hose.

 A good rule of thumb is that ornamental gardens require about one inch of water per week.
 This assumes a healthy soil structure that can hold that water for the plants to be able to absorb it.
-Gardens located in hot, dry climate lose moisture at a more rapid rate and may require up to two inches of water per week, while gardens in cooler climates may require no watering at all or minimal watering.
+Gardens located in hot, dry climates lose moisture at a more rapid rate and may require up to two inches of water per week, while gardens in cooler climates may require no watering at all or minimal watering.

 For most healthy garden soils, one good soaking is better than several shallow waterings.
 This helps to encourage roots to grow nice and deep rather than staying close to the surface awaiting their next quick sip of water.
-Water that goes deep, can endure longer than the water on the surface which dries up under the hot sun and atmospheric heat.
+Water that goes deep can endure longer than the water on the surface which dries up under the hot sun and atmospheric heat.

 Water is the lifeblood of all plants and the key to three critical functions: